🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 Added bonus?
 People are weird, but by having a small monetary commitment to pay for the training, you’re actually far more likely to follow through and do the work vs if it was totally free.

-Another bonus?
-Try to find a platform / course that has a dedicated and active community that you can interact with vs. a one-time purchase and zero interaction (ex: most Udemy courses).
+Top tip: Try to find a platform / course that has a dedicated and active community that you can interact with vs. a one-time purchase and zero interaction (ex: most Udemy courses).
+This community aspect can also help you stick to your course, while also giving you the chance to ask questions.

-Like I say, we’re biased but we truly do this this is the best option to learn with.
+Like I say, I'm a little biased but we truly do this this is the best option to learn with.
 It's extremely affordable but still gives you the same content and many of the benefits of bootcamps / degrees.

 You click, join, follow a career path, and then get it done.
 Simple.